google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: A deep-dive into the service worker lifecycle
+description: A deep-dive into the service worker lifecycle.

 {# wf_updated_on: 2016-09-29 #}
 {# wf_published_on: 2016-09-29 #}